The Keep (film): Plot

+Having remotely sensed Molasar's presence, a man named Glaeken Trismegestus travels from Axis-occupied Greece to the village, carrying a large case.
+He seduces Eva and incurs Cuza's ire.
+Questioned by Eva about his origins and identity, Glaeken says his mission is and always has been to destroy the evil within the Keep and that, when that evil is gone, he will be, too.
+Learning of the plan to remove the talisman, he tells Cuza the talisman is his, not Molasar's, and that its power is all that is preventing the evil within the Keep from being unleashed upon the World.

-Having remotely sensed Molasar's presence, a mysterious stranger named Glaeken Trismegestus arrives from Axis-occupied Greece, seducing Eva and incurring Cuza's ire.
-The malign power of Molasar begins to affect the villagers, seemingly driving them mad.
-A group of soldiers fire on Glaeken and force him into a ravine, but he is shown to still be alive.
-Kaempffer and Woermann clash over the former's sadistic crimes; Woermann furiously denounces the Nazis, claiming that the monster hunting them is a reflection of their evil.
-When their conversation is suddenly interrupted by the sound of horrible screams and machine gun fire coming from the keep's inner courtyard, Woermman is shot and killed by Kaempffer.
-Afterwards, Kaempffer goes to the now-silent courtyard, only to find that the entire garrison of the citadel has been slaughtered by Molasar, and that all the military vehicles parked inside have been disabled.
+The malign influence of Molasar begins to affect the villagers, driving them mad.
+Kaempffer sends a group of soldiers to arrest Glaeken.
+When he resists, the soldiers shoot and force him into a ravine.
+Woermann furiously denounces Kaempffer for his sadistic crimes, claiming that the monster hunting the Nazis is a reflection of their evil.
+Their conversation is suddenly interrupted by the sound of horrible screams and machine-gun fire from the Keep's inner courtyard.
+Kaempffer shoots and kills Woermann, then goes to the silent courtyard.
+He finds all Germans slaughtered and all the military vehicles parked inside disabled.

+Molasar appears and kills the terrified Kaempffer, while Cuza retrieves the talisman to remove it from the Keep.
+After acquiring the talisman, Cuza starts for the outside while Glaeken, having survived the fall, climbs the ravine and goes to the inn, grabbing a staff from his travel case.

-Stumbling across the carnage of the courtyard, a terrified Kaempffer is killed when he is confronted by Molasar as Cuza goes to remove the talisman from the keep.
-When Eva attempts to prevent him from doing so, Cuza refuses Molasar's command to kill her.
-In response, Molasar returns Cuza to his diseased state.
-Glaeken arrives, retrieves the talisman and confronts Molasar.
-After their battle, the latter is weakened and banished back into the innermost recesses of the keep.
-Glaeken is transformed in a storm of light and seals the aperture that freed Molasar, containing the entity within once more.
-The villagers, freed from Molasar's influence, escort Eva and Cuza away.
+Eva enters the Keep and attempts to stop her father.
+Cuza resists and stikes her down, but, when Molasar commands him to kill her, he stops fighting and starts questioning the entity, instead.
+As punishment, Molasar returns Cuza to his diseased state.
+Glaeken arrives, retrieves the talisman, combines it with the staff, forming a weapon, and confronts Molasar.
+The weapon emits beams that interact with the Keep's icons to disable Molasar, turning him back into mist and banishing him back into the innermost recesses of the Keep.
+Glaeken is transformed in a storm of light and seals the aperture that freed the entity, containing him within, once more.
+The villagers, freed from Molasar's maddening influence, escort Eva and Cuza away.

 Cast

 Themes

-Writer Steven Rybin notes in his book Michael Mann: Crime Auteur that The Keep "does not construct a view of the world in which simple and unambiguous forces such as "good" and "evil" do battle.
+Writer Steven Rybin notes in his book Michael Mann: Crime Auteur that The Keep "does not construct a view of the world in which simple and unambiguous forces such as 'good' and 'evil' do battle.
 Mann clearly finds human evil in the failure of systems and not in individuals", citing the fact that the Nazi soldiers in the film pillage the metal crosses from the stone fortress for economic gain, unwittingly unleashing the evil spirit of Molasar.
 Rybin also asserts that, despite the narrative's core thematic elements, Mann is more concerned with crafting a "visual and sonic fairytale".